In the opening credits, Megas dives onto something sporting a Gundam's crest.

 The premise and name of the episode "Terminate Her" both reference Terminator.

-Also, in "Rearview Mirror, Mirror part 1", someone is briefly seen using a hollowed out television as a fireplace like in the future flashback from Terminator 1.
+Also, in "Rearview Mirror, Mirror part 1", someone is briefly seen using a hollowed out television as a fireplace like in the future flashback from The Terminator.

 "Rearview Mirror, Mirror part 1" has a scene where Coop realizes he is on Earth.
 He falls to his knees upon noticing a lumberjack figure and yells "You maniacs!
 You blew it all up!".
 This is clearly Planet of the Apes.